-MicroCures’ lead candidate, siFi2, is initially being developed for excisional wound repair.
+MicroCures’ candidate, MCR-111, is initially being developed for excisional wound repair.
 In independently conducted and validated preclinical studies, the treatment has consistently demonstrated the ability to significantly accelerate and enhance the repair of excisional wounds.

-When compared to control subjects, those animals treated with siFi2 demonstrated:
+When compared to control subjects, those animals treated with MCR-111 demonstrated:

 - Significant increases in the rate of wound epithelialization

 - Significant improvements in skin structure after healing including an increase in the density and organization of mature dermal collagen and enhanced restoration of hair follicles and sweat glands